 Very quickly and easily, everything to do with the operation of your iPhone will have been restored to its best working condition.
 And!
 Your contacts, messages, music, photographs etc. will still be fully intact.
 One thing is certain, the problem with being stuck in iCloud recovery will be solved.

-dr.fone - Backup & Restore (iOS) is the world's first tool to selectively restore iCloud backup to iPhone and iPad.
+Dr.Fone - Phone Backup (iOS) is the world's first tool to selectively restore the iCloud backup to iPhone and iPad.
 Most importantly, the whole process won't take you more than 30 minutes.